 If you like clownfish and are willing to settle for one tank, this is the clown for you.
 (Read our article on Clownfish tank setup)

 4. Coral Beauty Angelfish

-A member of the angelfish family, the dwarf pygmy coral beauty angel tends to be an asset in all hobbyist nano aquariums.
+A member of the angelfish family, the dwarf pygmy coral beauty angel is an asset in all hobbyist nano aquariums.

 They are passive and reef safe fish that grow only a few inches, enhancing color and continuous movement in the tank.

-Although some species of angelfish sell dearly in some pet stores, it is definitely worth it for the beauty, color arrangement, and durability of the angelfish.
+Although some species of angelfish come with a high price tag in aquarium stores, this fish is definitely worth it for the beauty, colors, and durability of the angelfish.